Answers before the first call

 Are there fixed standard prices?

-How is the revenue-based component defined?
+How is the monthly fee calculated?

-Why is there a revenue-based component in addition to the base fee?
+Why is there a revenue-based component?

 How are pilot conditions defined?